dtkaplan/USCOTS/PlenarySession/Outline.md

 There are other points of view ...
 ==========================================================

-* The computer scientists should teach computation.
+* The computer scientists should teach computation
-* Pedagogy should follow historical development: ontogeny recapitulates phylogeny.
+* Pedagogy should follow historical development: ontogeny recapitulates phylogeny
-* Statistics receiving appropriate status a peer of the classical disciplines.
+* Statistics receiving appropriate status a peer of the classical disciplines
 * There is only so much we can do.
-Others have to step up to the plate as well.
+Others have to step up to the plate as well
 * We will need more resources to do ...

 What can we do?